-In 1965 a teenaged Guthrie performed a “friendly gesture” that proved to be fateful.
-Arlo was arrested for littering, leading him to be deemed “not moral enough to join the army.”
-Guthrie attained international attention at age 19 by recounting the true events on the album Alice’s Restaurant in 1967.
-The Alice’s Restaurant Massacree, an 18 minute and 20 second partially sung comic monologue opposing the war and the backward reasoning of authority, has become an anti-establishment anthem and an essential part of Thanksgiving on rock stations receiving worldwide airplay.
-Alice’s Restaurant achieved platinum status and was made into a movie in 1969, in which Arlo played himself, by the esteemed director Arthur Penn.
+In 1967, Guthrie attained international attention with his album “Alice’s Restaurant” which has since become an anti-establishment anthem and an essential part of Thanksgiving on rock stations receiving worldwide airplay.
+“Alice’s Restaurant” achieved platinum status and was made into a movie in 1969, in which Arlo played himself.
 1969 also brought Arlo to the rock festival of the ages – Woodstock.
-His appearance showcased Arlo’s chart-topping Coming Into Los Angeles, which was included on the multi-platinum Woodstock soundtrack and movie.
+His appearance showcased Arlo’s chart-topping “Coming Into Los Angeles,” which was included on the multi-platinum Woodstock soundtrack and movie.

 In addition to his musical career, Guthrie is an accomplished actor with numerous television appearances.
-Arlo has had recurring roles in two major network television series (The Byrds of Paradise and Relativity), and feature films, the aforementioned Alice’s Restaurant and Roadside Prophets (1992).
+He has had recurring roles in two major network television series (“The Byrds of Paradise” and “Relativity”) and feature films, the aforementioned “Alice’s Restaurant” and “Roadside Prophets.”
 Arlo is the author of four children’s books and a distinguished photographer, showing his works in selected galleries.